 Who was the founder of Iwachu Castings?

-Today Iwachu is one of the most respected brands in ironware and the company produces over 1,000,000 products annually.
+Today Iwachu remains is one of the most respected ironware brands in Japan, and the company produces over 1,000,000 products annually.

 The current owners of Iwachu